 Nursing is not for everyone, and that is why not everyone is a nurse.
 It requires a special set of skills (and patience, plus perseverance).
 Whoever says this, I have got to see them try.

-Now this is just disrespectful.
+Now, this is just disrespectful.
 It is my choice that I do not want to be a doctor.
-People say this but they do not realize that it is the nurse who is at bedside when emergency measures are needed.
-Doctors are great people and they manage the condition medically, but it is the nurse who monitors the client and intervenes in real-time.
+People say this, but they do not realize that it is the nurse who is at the bedside when emergency measures are needed.
+Doctors are great people, and they manage the condition medically, but it is the nurse who monitors the client and intervenes in real-time.
 Lives are literally in our hands.
 It is NOT true that doctors are better than nurses.
 As the saying goes: “Behind every good doctor is a better nurse!”

 Nurses, be patient.